 Green Fund Projects

-The UM Green Fund (UMGF) was officially created in the spring of 2012.
+The UM Green Fund (UMGF) was created in spring of 2013.
 In October of 2011, student environmentalists held an campus-wide vote on the creation of a green fund to pay for sustainability projects.
 There were 1,800 students who voted, of which 95% were in favor of the creation of a green fund.
 University administration then decided to create the University of Mississippi Green Fund and supply it with an annual budget of $15,000.
 The fund also receives donations, which are then matched 50% by the University.
 Since its implementation, the UM Green Fund has gone through two funding cycles and funded five projects.

 Compost Project Expansion